dynamsoft-docs/barcode-reader-docs-js/programming/javascript/index-v8.8.5.md

 permalink: /programming/javascript/index-v8.8.5.html
 ---

-# Dynamsoft Barcode Reader for JavaScript - Introduction
+# Dynamsoft Barcode Reader JavaScript Edition - Introduction

 This version of Dynamsoft Barcode Reader (hereinafter referred to as "the library") is based on JavaScript and WebAssembly and can run in all major modern browsers on all major platforms.
 It is ideal for